Blackpool SEND (formerly Parent Partnership Service)

 How are decisions made about what type and how much support my child or young person will receive?

-Decisions about support are driven by each child’s Statement or Education, Health and Care Plan.
+Decisions about support are driven by each child’s Education, Health and Care Plan.
 The assessment process resulting in an EHC Plan or statement will be completed prior to your child’s registration at Woodlands School by Blackpool Special Educational Needs Assessment and Commissioning Team.

 How will you judge if the support has had an impact?